Ankle replacement surgery

 The operation itself takes around 120 minutes.
 A cut is made in the front of your ankle, the arthritic bone removed, and ankle replacement inserted.
 The wound will then be closed with stitches and your ankle will be placed in a plaster cast.

-You are likely to stay in hospital for one to two days after the operation.
+You are likely to stay in hospital for one to two days after the surgery.
 Your physiotherapists will help you start mobilising, not placing any weight through the ankle using either crutches or a walking frame.
 After two weeks, you will be reviewed in the outpatient clinic and the plaster will be removed.
 At this point you will be able to start moving the ankle, and mobilising in a removable boot.

 What risks should I know about?